FeliceGeracitano/webperf-dashboard/README.md

 - Typescript
 - Monorepo approach
+- GitHub BOT
-- Removed Pagespeed Insights since now is powered by lighthouse
+- Removed Pagespeed Insights (now powered by lighthouse)
 - Latest lighthouse
 - Grafana dashboards with more details
 - more to come..
 (Performance delta on target Branch, more metrics, parallel page analysis)